siddharth1701/dentex.github.io/source/apps/youtubedownloader/index.markdown

 - video list filters by format, quality etc via (left) sliding menu;
 - Many preferences to customize usage.

-###KNOWN ISSUE
+###KNOWN ISSUES
-- Some very long running downloads may be forced to PAUSE state if the app is not kept to the front.
+- Some very long running downloads may be forced to PAUSE state if the app is not kept to the front for a certain amount of time.
 In this cases a manual resume is needed.
+- On KitKat may be not possible to use the external (removable) sdcard as download destination folder.
+In this case you must use the standard memory storage (for sake of simplicity, use on of the destinations below the setting *choose standard folder*, being "Downloads", "DCIM" or "Movies").

 ##ANTI-FEATURES
 Are not supported for download all videos that: